LassazVegaz/LassazVegaz/README.md

 - As a side kick I am doing freelancing 💼

-- I am gatherig topics like Requirement Engineering, Software Design Patterns, Testing Techniques and other crazy stuff in my university 🤓
+- I am gatherig topics like Requirement Engineering, Diagrams and other crazy stuff from my university 🤓

 - My programming side is comming from self studies 😎 I am chasing after official documentations, youtube channels and mostly my persanol dream software programs which always try to be just a dream 😐